-Recently there has been a major debate in the SEO group on how we can always view keywords as SEO’s North Pole, or instead concentrate on topics instead.
+Recently there has been a major debate in the SEO group on how we can always view keywords as SEO’s the North Pole, or instead concentrate on topics instead.
 Latent semantic indexing, or LSI, is the focus of this debate.
+LSI (Latent Semantic Indexing) keywords are related terms of a specific used term that search engines use to deeply understand the content on a webpage.
+LSI Keywords are not synonyms.
+Instead, they’re terms that are closely tied to your target keyword.
+LSI keywords have a high degree of correlation to a particular targeted topic.

 LSI keywords will close the marketer distance between how we build content now and whether we may need to do it in the future.
 They give us a way to speak about the changes to our SEO strategies that we need to make.